 - Navigate to Setup (Gear Icon) | Setup | PLATFORM TOOLS | Process Automation | Flow.

-- You’re now in the Flow management page, and if you look at the screenshot carefully, you got the answer.
+- You’re now on the Flow management page, and if you look at the screenshot carefully, you got the answer.

-- If you are still not sure what I mean, take a look at the little icon () – the icon is added to all flow created using new Lightning Flow Designer.
+- If you are still not sure what I mean, take a look at the little icon () – the icon is added to all flow created using the new Flow Builder.

 - If you look at the preceding screenshot carefully, you may notice I have two buttons on my Flow management page as follow

-- New Flow – Use new Lightning Flow Designer
+- New Flow – Use new Flow Builder

 - New Flow in Cloud Flow Designer – Use classic (old) Cloud Flow Designer